skip to main content

 ABOUT PARTNERSHIP FOR PRIMARY CARE

-The Partnership for Primary Care (PPC) program established in 1998 is for High School seniors and second-year Texas A&M University (TAMU) System students considering a career in medicine and who are from medically underserved areas or parts of the state without adequate numbers of primary care physicians.
+The Partnership for Primary Care (PPC) program established in 1998 for second-year Texas A&M University (TAMU) System students considering a career in medicine and who are from medically underserved areas or parts of the state without adequate numbers of primary care physicians.
 The program is designed to recruit and jointly admit highly qualified TAMU system students with conditional admissions to the Texas A&M School of Medicine (requirements for admission must be met).

 A Unique Opportunity